NetCIL Client User Guide

 In order to send a new letter to a group of people, perform the following steps:

-9- If you want to send your letter to every person and organization on a mailing list, select the appropriate list from the Mailing List dropdown list.
+10. If you want to send your letter to every person and organization on a mailing list, select the appropriate list from the Mailing List dropdown list.
+Note that you can manage Mailing Lists by selecting the Mailing Lists button near the bottom of the Letters form.

 If you wish to include each person’s name and address on a letter that you have created, select the Letters option near the bottom of the main screen.
 Letters will print with each person’s name and address correctly positioned for mailing in a standard number 10 window envelope.
 If you choose to print labels, addresses are designed to print three-across on standard Avery number 5160 or 5260 label sheets.
 A third option allows you to print addresses onto 3-panel pre-folded mailers.
 When printed, all letters are sorted by zip code.